 A dental implant is a replacement for a natural tooth that has been lost or damaged beyond repair.
-A dentist or periodontist may recommend a dental implant for a patient in order to restore full mouth functioning.
-A dental implant looks and performs like a natural tooth.
+A dentist or periodontist may recommend it for a patient in order to restore full mouth functioning.
+An implant looks and performs like a natural tooth.

 Replacing lost or damaged teeth makes chewing easier.
 This, in turn, helps with proper digestion.
 There are cosmetic benefits as well.
 Missing teeth can make us self-conscious and afraid to smile.
 When our teeth have been restored with dental implants, we feel confident in our smile and our appearance.
 We feel better about ourselves.
 Some people opt for dentures or bridges, but dental implants won’t slip and do not require removal for cleaning and maintenance.